hexagontk/hexagon/contributing.md

   [Description]
   ```

-* Bug format: when filing bugs please use the given, when, then format.
+* Bug format: when filing bugs please use the given, when, then format, including the expected
+  result.
 Ie:

   ```
   Given a condition